A Level subject overviews

 Product Design A Level

-In product design our core mantra is Problem, design, make and evaluate.
+A Level Product Design provides both theoretical knowledge of design principles, materials and manufacturing processes, and practical application through a major independent project.
+It focuses on developing innovative, user-centred and sustainable design solutions.
+Our core mantra in Product Design is: problem, design, make and evaluate.
 We strive to empower young girls to become the new female technologists, designers, architects and engineers of the future.
-Through making, creating, testing and exploring, girls will learn new smart skills combining old and new technologies, and bring life to their creations.
+Through making, creating, testing, and exploring, you will learn new smart skills combining old and new technologies, and bring life to your creations, gaining valuable experience that bridges the gap between creativity and technical feasibility.
+We follow the Edexcel Design and Technology course (9DT0).

 Psychology A Level

-The most important quality for anyone wanting to study psychology is to find people fascinating.
+Do you find people fascinating?
 Are you intrigued by why people act in the way they do?
 If so, then psychology will capture your imagination.
-Psychology is a science, so a scientific way of looking at things can be an advantage.

 Textile Design A Level